jline/jline3/README.md

 * Solaris
 * Windows

-## JNI vs Jansi vs JNA vs FFM vs Exec
+## FFM vs JNI vs Jansi vs JNA vs Exec

 To perform the required operations, JLine needs to interoperate with the OS layer.
 This is done through the JLine `TerminalProvider` interface.
 The terminal builder will automatically select a provider amongst the ones that are available.

+On the Windows platform, relying on native calls is mandatory, so you need to have a real provider (`jline-terminal-xxx` jar) registered and its dependencies available (usually the Jansi or JNA library).
+Failing to do so will create a `dumb` terminal with no advanced capabilities.

 By default, the following order will be used.

 ### FFM

-The [FFM](https://docs.oracle.com/en/java/javase/21/core/foreign-function-and-memory-api.html#GUID-FBE990DA-C356-46E8-9109-C75567849BA8) provider is available since JLine 3.24.0 and when running on JDK >= 21.
+The [FFM](https://docs.oracle.com/en/java/javase/21/core/foreign-function-and-memory-api.html#GUID-FBE990DA-C356-46E8-9109-C75567849BA8) provider is available since JLine 3.24 and when running on JDK >= 21.
+It's very lightweight with no additional dependencies.
-Since FFM is still a preview in JDK 21, the `--enable-preview --enable-native-access=ALL-UNNAMED` switches must be used when launching the JVM.
+With JLine 3.26, the FFM provider requires JDK 22 with the `--enable-native-access=ALL-UNNAMED` JVM option.
+Note that JLine 3.24 and 3.25 uses the preview version of FFM support shipped in JDK 21 which is incompatible with the final version in JDK 22.

 ### JNI

 Since JLine 3.24.0, JLine provides its own JNI based provider and native libraries.
+This is the best default choice, with no additional dependency, but it requires loading a native library.

 ### JANSI